smh/grunt-maven-tasks/README.md

 #### options.goal
 Type `String`
-Required
+Default: target name

 The maven goal for the target artifact.
 Valid values are 'deploy' and 'release'.
+Defaults to the target name

 #### options.groupId
 Type: `String`